SebNickel/garrick/README.md

 The most obvious goal for future releases is to replace it with one or more good algorithm(s).
 E.g. the SM-17 algorithm is a popular choice, and is described [here](http://www.supermemopedia.com/wiki/Algorithm_SM-17).

-(Note that the app provides several ways of browsing through cards that do not rely on the flawed algorithm.)
+(Note that garrick provides several ways of browsing through cards that do not rely on the flawed algorithm.)

 In the current implementation:
 - Each card has a score and a _last\_viewed_ entry.